microsoft/MLOS/README.md

 2. Install it (e.g. after copying it somewhere else).

     ```sh
-    # this will install it with emukit support:
+    # this will install just the optimizer component with emukit support:
-    pip install dist/mlos_core-0.0.3-py3-none-any.whl[emukit]
+    pip install dist/mlos_core-0.0.4-py3-none-any.whl[emukit]

-    # this will install it with skopt support:
+    # this will install just the optimizer component with skopt support:
+    pip install dist/mlos_core-0.0.4-py3-none-any.whl[skopt]
+    ```

+    ```sh
+    # this will install both the optimizer and the experiment runner:
-    pip install dist/mlos_core-0.0.3-py3-none-any.whl[skopt]
+    pip install dist/mlos_bench-0.0.4-py3-none-any.whl
     ```

 ## See Also